Erasmus+ is an educational programme for Higher Education students, staff and institutions. It is funded by the European Commission.

 This will depend on how many students participate in the Erasmus+ programme in the same year as you.
 We are allocated a certain amount of money and that is divided up among students.

-The Erasmus grant is paid in two or three instalments (depending on the length of your period abroad): London Met aims to make the first payment within the first month of the commencement of your placement.
-Payment, however, is dependant on how efficiently you return all related Erasmus documentation upon arrival at your host university.
+The Erasmus grant is paid in two instalments: London Met aims to make the first payment within the first month of your placement.
+Payment, however, depends on how efficiently you return all related Erasmus documentation upon arrival at your host university.
 The grant will be paid into the bank account nominated on your grant contract.
-The remainder of the grant owed will be payable after the Certificate of Departure and Student Reports have been completed and returned to the IPO.
+The remainder of the grant owed will be payable after the Certificate of Departure and Student Reports have been completed and returned to the Study Abroad Office.